lcpp-org/RustBCA/README.md

 or, alternatively, using `pip3`.

-If the [rcpr] is desired, it's probably also a good idea to install the following:
+If desired, RustBCA can be built with [rcpr] to simulate attractive-repuslive interaction potentials; rcpr requires (at least) the following:

 ```bash
 sudo dnf install gcc gcc-gfortran cmake lapack lapack-devel blas blas-devel